The Government Procurement Review: United Kingdom

 iii Amending bids

-In a number of court cases, the courts have upheld an authority's refusal to allow bidders to correct defects in, or omissions from, their bid.38
+In a number of cases, the courts have upheld an authority's refusal to allow bidders to correct defects in, or omissions from, their bid.45

-The PCR and UCR contain express provisions dealing with tenders where information or documentation appears to be incomplete or erroneous.40 Although those provisions appear to allow authorities to request information or documentation to clarify or complete information or documents at tender stage (as well as pre-qualification stage), the authority must observe the principles of equal treatment and transparency in exercising this right.
+The PCR and UCR contain express provisions dealing with the situation where tenders or other information or documentation submitted by bidders appears to be incomplete or erroneous.46 Although those provisions appear to allow authorities to request information or documentation to clarify or complete information or documents at tender stage (as well as pre-qualification stage), it is clear that the authority must observe the principles of equal treatment and transparency in exercising this right.
 Therefore any decision to allow the submission of such information must be taken with care and with regard to those principles.

 i Qualification to bid